cziem/100-Days-Of-Writing/Tech/Experience-100DaysOfCode.md

 ## Commitment

 This is by far the most engrained virtue I picked up while doing the 100DaysOfCode.
 Committing to a cause...

+## Community

+The twitter community is great, more communities made the experience seamless, the likes of slack, gitter and github repo